 Marriage is hard.
 Family is even harder especially when you have adult children living in the family home.
 I don’t want to give the impression that it’s all Mary Poppins in our house.
 It certainly is not.
 My husband is my carer.
 We spend too much time together.
 It’s hard for me never to be alone.
 I’m quiet, introverted, happy with my own company.
 It’s hard for him not working.
 My husband is larger than life, opinionated, social.
 My disability has been harsh on both of us.
 There is no shielding loved ones from this disease because it is so erratic, so insidious, so damaging.

 Like a kangaroo I bounce from one physical state to another.
 I’ve spent the last two days in bed with a pain in my head and neck the demobilises me.
 My mood dips, rises, simmers.
 Today I’m upbeat but I’m losing my balance, my head is cloudy, my grip has gone.
 I feel very confused.

 Today my husband got up with the kids, he drove them to school.
 He popped into Aldi on way back for groceries.
 He’s walking the dogs now.
 On his return he’ll make soup and a sarnie.
 After he’ll tidy and hoover.
 Then he’ll think about dinner.

 I know without doubt my husband has got my back.
-He’s researched CSM so thoroughly he could operate if he had too.
+He’s researched myelopathy so thoroughly he could operate if he had to.
 We’ve always been a team.

-On Facebook, on the CSM support group I feel sad reading comments about family members being unsupportive.
+On Facebook, on the myelopathy support group I feel sad reading comments about family members being unsupportive.
 I can’t imagine how gutted that must make you feel.
-CSM is so debilitating I don’t know how I’d cope if my husband wasn’t hovering around, checking on me, making our home cosy and looking after the kids.
+I don’t know how I’d cope if my husband wasn’t hovering around, checking on me, making our home cosy and looking after the kids.
 He’s simply a different man.
 I fell in love with the old him…but it’s the new him that I continue to love.